licheez/pvWayNuGetsSolution/MethodResultWrapperSolution/MethodResultWrapper/MethodResultWrapperReadMe.md

 As of version 3.0.0 the package includes the DsoHttpResult&lt;T&gt; object that enables to standardize response from Web API.
 See interface here after.
-As of version 3.0.4 the pakcage can be used with the Oracle.LogWriter As of version 3.0.5 all methods also have an async overload
+As of version 3.0.4 the pakcage can be used with the Oracle.LogWriter As of version 3.0.5 all methods also have an async overload As of version 3.0.6 you may add notifications to an existing result

 ## Interfaces